 G8GMU (on left) with Mayor (on right)

 For several years I have hosted Bedworth Lions awareness month.
 Opening up my home to the public for the month in January.
-It is planned again for for Jan.
-2009.
+It is was not repeated 2010 due to other activities.

 This picture is of the Mayor of Nuneaton & Bedworth Borough, Cllr.
 Bill Sheppard opening the 2008 event .
 During the opening of the 2008 event opening Bill sent a greetings message to G0VQH Cllr.
 Jenny Bailley the Mayor of Cambridge.
 It is believed that this is the first time two English serving Mayors have spoken by amateur radio.